Five things we keep hearing from FMCG brand teams.

 We're still finalising this, but the direction we're heading is a performance-based model where SeeGap only earns when a verified shopper actually buys your product in store.
 On top of that there will be a small platform fee for access to the dashboard, first-party buyer data, retargeting tools, and the rest of the stack.
 The intent is to keep the brand's exposure tied to real, attributable in-store sales rather than upfront media spend.

 SeeGap will be live in the next month or two.
 In the meantime we're actively looking for a small group of brands to pilot the platform with us.
-For pilot partners there's no platform fee — the brand only funds the cashback budget itself.
+For pilot partners there's no platform fee, and the brand only funds the cashback budget itself.
 In return we work closely with you to shape the campaign, the dashboard, and the data you get back.

 Two layers of control.
 First, the offer is distributed through the channels you already target on: paid social, influencers, CRM segments, or email.
 You decide who sees it.
 Second, before a consumer can access the cashback claim, we run pre-screening questions that gate access to the offer.
 If your target is women aged 18 to 29 who train regularly, only people matching that profile get through to the cashback.
 Every verified buyer in your database ends up matching the ICP you set, not a random opportunist.